$9.00 – $70.00

 Shatavari Root is also a well-known galactagogue and research shows that Shatavari can increase breast milk supply by increasing the production of corticoids and prolactin, which improve the quality and the amount of breast milk produced.
 Shatavari also stimulates the secretion of steroid hormones that improve milk production and also increases breast weight.
 It is also an adaptogen providing antioxidant properties that help improve the overall health of the nursing mother.

-Alfalfa Leaf, Blessed Thistle, Fennel Seed, Fenugreek Seed, Hop Flower, Milk Thistle Seed, Nettle Leaf, Raspberry Leaf, Shatavari Root
+Alfalfa Leaf, Blessed Thistle, Fennel Seed, Fenugreek Seed, Hops Flower, Milk Thistle Seed, Nettle Leaf, Raspberry Leaf, Shatavari Root

 Earthy, Grassy, Light, Simple